zosxang/nginx-rtmp-module/DRM.md

 ### Thanks:

-- Thanks to all the opensource communautie.
+- Thanks to all the opensource communauty.
 - Special thanks to Eran Kornblau from Kaltura, Joey Parrish, and Jacob Timble.